- If your laptop battery is draining while the device isn't powered on, you need a rapid fix.

 If these methods work, you can speed up this process by creating a desktop shortcut and use it to shut down your PC.
 To do that, follow these steps:

 - Right-click the Desktop and choose New > Shortcut.

 - Enter shutdown /s in the input field and click Next.

 - Enter the name of the new shortcut and follow the instructions on the screen.

 Once you create a new shortcut, use it to turn off your PC.
-Bear in mind that this is just a workaround, so you’ll have to use it every time you want to turn off your PC.
+Again, this is just a workaround, so you’ll have to use it every time you want to turn off your PC.

-BIOS is an integral part of any PC and if your battery drains while the PC is shut down, the problem might be your BIOS.
-Several users reported that they fixed this problem simply by updating BIOS to the latest version.
+BIOS is an integral part of any PC and if your battery drains while the PC is shut down, the problem might lie here.

 - In the right pane, scroll down to the Related settings section and click Additional power settings.

-- The Power Options window will open.
-In the left pane, select Choose what the power button does.
+- In the left pane, select Choose what the power button does.

 - Click on Change settings that are currently unavailable.